Documentation Index

 Where Extension.js reads the manifest

-public/manifest.json as the source manifest.
+Extension.js does not use public/manifest.json as the source manifest.

 What Extension.js does with it

-- filters browser-prefixed keys for the active browser target
+- Filters browser-prefixed keys for the active browser target.

-- applies manifest overrides/path normalization for extension outputs
+- Applies manifest overrides/path normalization for extension outputs.

-- validates referenced files (HTML/scripts/CSS/icons/JSON) and fails early when missing
+- Validates referenced files (HTML/scripts/CSS/icons/JSON) and fails early when missing.

 One manifest, multiple browsers